aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 The `NETWORK_SERVICES` section does two things:

-1. It creates a group named "NETWORK_SERVICES".
+1. It creates a group named `NETWORK_SERVICES`.
 Ansible variable resolution resolves this group name to the identically named group_vars file (`ansible-avd-examples/single-dc-l3ls/group_vars/NETWORK_SERVICES.yml`).
-2. The contents of the file, which in this case are specifications of VRFs and VLANs, are then applied to the children of the group, in this case the two groups `DC1_L3_LEAVES` and `DC1_L2_LEAVES`
+2. The file's contents, which in this case are specifications of VRFs and VLANs, are then applied to the group's children.
+In this case, the two groups `DC1_L3_LEAVES` and `DC1_L2_LEAVES`.

 The `CONNECTED_ENDPOINTS` section also does two things:

-1. It creates a group named "CONNECTED_ENDPOINTS".
+1. It creates a group named `CONNECTED_ENDPOINTS`.
 Ansible variable resolution resolves this group name to the identically named group_vars file (`ansible-avd-examples/single-dc-l3ls/group_vars/CONNECTED_ENDPOINTS.yml`).
-2. The contents of the file, which in this case are specifications of connected endpoints (typically servers), are then applied to the children of the group, in this case the two groups `DC1_L3_LEAVES` and `DC1_L2_LEAVES`
+2. The file's contents, which in this case are specifications of connected endpoints (typically servers), are then applied to the children of the group, in this case, the two groups `DC1_L3_LEAVES` and `DC1_L2_LEAVES`.

 ## Defining device types

-Since this example covers building a L3LS network, AVD must know about the device types, for example spines, L3 leaves, L2 leaves etc. The devices are already grouped in the inventory, so the device types are specified in the group variable files with the following names and content:
+Since this example covers building an L3LS network, AVD must know about the device types, for example, spines, L3 leaves, L2 leaves, etc. The devices are already grouped in the inventory, so the device types are specified in the group variable files with the following names and content:

 `ansible-avd-examples/single-dc-l3ls/group_vars/DC1_SPINES.yml`